 Mill Creek - Ohariu Valley

-Project West Wind and Project Mill Creek were both approved by the Environment Court following appeals against Wellington City Council's decision to grant resource consents to these two projects.
+Project Mill Creek and Project West Wind (described below) were both approved by the Environment Court following appeals against Wellington City Council's decision to grant resource consents to these two projects.

 While these are not Wellington City Council projects, this page provides information on the progress of the two projects.

 Project Mill Creek